What is an ankle-brachial index?

 How Is Coronary Artery Bypass Graft Performed?Coronary artery bypass grafting (CABG) is a surgery performed in patients with coronary artery disease (CAD).
 Coronary artery bypass grafting (CABG) is a surgery that helps create adequate blood flow to the heart by using healthy blood vessels harvested from some other sites (e.g., leg, arm or chest) to bypass the flow of blood from the site of the blockage.
 Complications include bleeding, irregular heartbeat, heart attack, stroke, kidney failure, cardiac tamponade, infections, and injury to blood vessels.

 Renal Artery StenosisRenal artery stenosis is a narrowing of the diameter of the renal arteries.
 When the renal arteries narrow, the result is restricted blood flow to the kidneys, which may lead to impaired kidney function and high blood pressure (referred to as renovascular hypertension (RVHT).
 Renal artery stenosis can occur in one or both kidneys.
 The primary cause of renal artery stenosis is atherosclerosis.
-Risk factors for renal artery stenosis include:
+Symptoms of renal artery stenosis include high blood pressure that does not respond to treatment and severe high blood pressure in individuals younger than 30 or greater than 50 years of age.
+Renal artery stenosis is diagnosed with imaging and functional tests.
+Treatment for renal artery stenosis include medication or surgery.

 What Is the Difference Between Atherosclerosis and Arteriosclerosis?Arteriosclerosis is a broader term for the condition in which the arteries narrow and harden, leading to poor circulation of blood throughout the body.
 Atherosclerosis is a specific kind of arteriosclerosis, but these terms are often used interchangeably.
 Both conditions lead to decreased blood flow to other parts of the body.
 Atherosclerosis is a progressive disease, which may either start in childhood or late adulthood.